Kingfishers Planning Letter: Autumn Term 1/2 2023 - Mrs Ford & Miss Black

 Important Information and Reminders

-Children will need a water bottle every day (please ensure this only has water in it!).
+Children will need a water bottle every day (please ensure this only has water in it).
 They will also need a warm, waterproof coat for rainy days with the addition of hats, scarves and gloves as we move into the winter.
-We can sometimes get lovely, sunny weather at the start of the year so sun cream on any hotter days is also necessary.
+We can sometimes get lovely, sunny weather at the start of the year so sun cream and sunhats on any hotter days is also necessary.

-As we have moved classrooms, we now have our very own cloakroom.
-Children will be keeping their bookbags on their pegs along with their coats and PE kits.
-Please could we ask that additional bags, such as rucksacks, are not brought into school as there will not be enough space on the children’s pegs.
+To keep our cloakroom looking tidy and belongings easily accessible, we ask that additional bags, such as rucksacks, are not brought into school as there will not be enough space on the children’s pegs.
 We will also be using our cloakroom area as a second learning space so it is important that we are able to keep it tidy and clutter free to allow the children to focus on their learning when working out there.
 Rucksacks are of course welcome when we go on school trips!

-We have a new member of our class who joined us this week named Gerald.
-He is a giraffe and is hoping to come home with a different child each Friday to spend the weekend with their family.
+Gerald the giraffe continues to be an extra member of our class as he really enjoyed his first year with us last year.
+He would like to continue coming home with a different child each Friday to spend the weekend with their family.
 Please don’t do anything extra when Gerald joins you—he is interested and excited by your normal weekend activities!
 If the children could stick in/draw pictures or write into his book, that will be lovely as we will share Gerald’s weekend each Monday and keep a record of his adventures.